 Laurie Tümer Statement

-In 1998 I began illustrating Silent Spring using a technique that, to me, echoed both the scientific and poetic quality of Rachel Carson’s writing.
+In 1998 I began using a technique to simulate invisible contaminants in our midst.
+To me, these produced images that echoed both the scientific and poetic quality of Rachel Carson’s writing.
 I found a muse in the environmental scientist Richard Fenske and his surprising research photographs used in safety training programs for farmworkers who use pesticides – the images not only make workers aware that these particles migrate, but it motivates them to wear protective gear and follow rigorous decontamination procedures when they return home.
 Using his fluorescent tracer technique, my photo-illustrations show how environmental poisons find their way off the farm and into our homes and on and in our bodies.
 Many images in this series provide an update to Silent Spring, illustrating new studies including the linking of breast cancer to environmental toxins.
 Titled Naked Statistics, these images refer to the fact that one in eight women in the U.S. will experience breast cancer in their lifetime.
 Women with breast cancer are five times more likely to have pesticides and other pollutants in higher concentrations in their blood samples.

 In addition to the still photographs in this series, I make large animated lenticular photographs that allow viewers to experience the seen and unseen in the same photograph.